Azure/azure-powershell/src/HealthDeid/HealthDeid.Autorest/docs/Get-AzHealthDeidPrivateLink.md

 # Get-AzHealthDeidPrivateLink

 ## SYNOPSIS
-List private links on the given deidentification resource
+List private links on the given resource

 ## SYNTAX